More about the Benefice of Powick and Guarlford and Madresfield with Newland

-Overview of the Parish
+Overview of the Benefice

 The church of St Mary the Virigin at Guarlford is a small country church built in 1844.
 The churchyard, though nearly full, is still in use, and is very pretty, especially in Springtime.
 There are wonderful views of the Malvern Hills.